imaris/ImarisWriter/README.md

 If ImarisWriter is useful for your work and if you want to help us continue our open source efforts please cite our publication in your work.

 ### Usage
-The ImarisWriter library has a C++ API and a C API.
+The ImarisWriter library has a C++ API, a C API, and a Python API.
 Using the C++ API pseudocode for writing a file mainly consists of a loop to copy all blocks to the library:

 ```C++
 bpImageConverter<bpUInt16> vImageConverter(...);